Powershell basics

 Out

-For example, the cmdlet for determining what processes are running is Get-Process and the cmdlet for retrieving a list of services and their statuses is Get-Service.
+.
 There are other types of commands in PowerShell such as aliases and functions.
 The term PowerShell command is a generic term that's often used to refer to any type of command in PowerShell, regardless of whether or not it's a cmdlet, function, or alias.

 The Three Core Cmdlets in PowerShell